nicolehagemeister/M-Library/Calendar/readme.md

 # Calendar (Date) Table

-Generates a dynamic calendar table, from a fixed `MinDate` up to the start of next calendar year, with year, month, day, and month name columns.
+Generates a dynamic (dimension) calendar table, from a fixed `MinDate` up to the start of next calendar year, with year, month, day, and month name columns.

 ## How to configure